ctrlplusb/approachable-fp-in-scala/chapter_03.md

 Pretty cool hey?
 It's a nice easy way to get started and as your skills progress you may even decide to create some useful scripts for your day-to-day tasks.
 It's also nice for you to be able to save and revisit any of your experiments.

----

-That is as much as we will cover for now.
-It is as much as you will need for the next few chapters.
-I am intentionally keeping us away from powerful IDEs \(Integrated Development Environment\) as they do too much work for us and can make us feel that a lot of magic is going on in the background.
-If you keep your toolset simple to begin with you'll be able to develop a deeper and more intuitive understanding of what chores an IDE is taking care of for us.